y-mtl/tweeter/README.md

 Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This Single Page App (SPA) is build with HTML, CSS (SCSS), JS, jQuery and AJAX on the client-side and Node, Express and MongoDB on the server-side.
+This App is build with HTML, CSS (SCSS), JS, jQuery and AJAX on the client-side and Node, Express and MongoDB on the server-side.

 ## Final Product
 !["screenshot description"](https://github.com/y-mtl/tweeter/blob/master/docs/top.png)